Special educational needs and disabilities at St Bartholomews C of E Primary School.

 Our dedication to meet all children's individual needs helps us to maximise every child's inclusion in all aspects of school life.
 We believe in equal opportunities for all, where everyone is treated with respect, dignity and is equally valued.
 We value and honour the views of our pupils and their families and provide opportunities for them to influence change and to be fully involved in the decision-making process.

-Our SEND Co-ordinators, Kath Brown and Jane Wainwright work together with our class teachers to provide support across our school.
-Jane Wainwright is also supported by the year group leaders and other experienced staff who work closely with some of our children.
+Our SEND Co-ordinators, Kath Brown, Megan Hartnett and Emily Schofield work together with our class teachers to provide support across our school.

 SEND Useful Websites

 |Information from the local authority on what is offered to support SEND.|

 |Leeds Mind Mate|